TheOdinProject/curriculum/html_css/v2/main-course/custom-properties.md

 ### Introduction

 Custom properties (also known as CSS variables) can be a really useful and powerful tool when writing our CSS files.
 In short, they allows us to reference a CSS value however many times we want throughout a file.
-How is this any different or better than just using the value, you ask?

 By using custom properties, instead of having to update every single instance of a specific value ("This shade of red is too light, let's change the shade on all seven of these selectors"), we only need to update a single instance: the custom property itself.
+Not only that, but custom properties can help us keep colors consistent throughout a project, something that will be really helpful as projects get larger.

-Not only that, but we can even use the same custom property in different selectors, giving each instance of the property a different value.
-This is incredibly useful for creating themes, such as the dark and light themes you see on many websites these days.
+We can even redefine custom properties under different contexts, which is incredibly useful for creating themes, such as the dark and light themes you see on many websites these days.

 ### Learning Outcomes